sourcehut-mirrors/chawan/doc/architecture.md

 Cascading works OK.
 To speed up selector matching, various properties are hashed to filter out irrelevant CSS rules.
-In addition, class descendant selectors are optimized using a hash set, and identical style objects are hashed and shared with unrelated elements.
+In addition, class descendant selectors are optimized using a Bloom filter, and identical style objects are hashed and shared with unrelated elements.

 Style calculation is incremental, and results are cached until an element's style is invalidated, so re-styles are quite fast.
 (The invalidation logic